KentFiller/Active-Directory-PS/README.md

 ## Overview

-This repository will show you a general, simplified overview on a home lab activity i did.
-This uses Oracle VirtualBox to create a reliable home lab with Active Directory.
+This is a general, simplified overview on a home lab activity i did.
+It uses Oracle VirtualBox to create a reliable home lab with Active Directory.
 One of The main goals is to demonstrate practical cybersecurity abilities by establishing a secure Windows networking environment.
 This lab emphasizes critical aspects of cybersecurity, such as network routing considerations, Active Directory security configurations, and best practices for user management.

 ## Lab Highlights